KryptonWorld/AtomicSwap/README.md

-# The Atomic Swap Protocol for Coins on Two ETH-based chains
+# The Atomic Swap Protocol for Native Coins on Two ETH-based chains

 Suppose Alice want to use X ETH to exchange Y KETH from Bob.
 They mutually agree on this rate.
 Suppose we have the contracts running on ETH chain and the KETH chain with names '''ETHcontract''' and '''KETHcontract''', respectively.